List of Jimmy Neutron characters: Carl Wheezer

 Carlton Ulysses "Carl" Wheezer (voiced by Rob Paulsen in the film and TV series and Wally Wingert in the 2002 PS2 and GameCube game) is a bespectacled, neurotic, and gullible boy and one of Jimmy's best friends.
 Carl and his parents have numerous allergies, at times even to things that are incapable of triggering allergic reactions.
 He passionately loves llamas, hanging posters of them throughout his room and playing llama-themed video games.
 His passion for llamas is often used as a running gag throughout the series.
-In later episodes his apparent crush on Jimmy's mom is a running gag, and he sometimes tapes his own face over Hugh's in pictures.
-An extraterrestrial character named Doppy, with similarities to Carl, is a main character in Planet Sheen.
+In later episodes, until knowing Elke and falling in love on her, his apparent crush on Jimmy's mom was a running gag, and he sometimes taped his own face over Hugh's in pictures.
+Since the episode "Carl Wheezer, Boy Genius" he knowed the swedish girl Elke Elkberg and falled in love on her.
+An extraterrestrial character named Doppy, with many similarities to Carl, is a main character in Planet Sheen.

-His extreme obsession for the llama originated when his parents expanded their cable lineup and he became devoted to a show called Llama Boy The Super Hero that aired on a channel dedicated to the animal.
-Since his obsession with llamas began, he has gone to great lengths to express his love for them, going as far as to join a fan club called The Llama Love Society, which he likely created himself.
+His extreme unhealthy obsession for the llama originated when his parents expanded their cable lineup and he became devoted to a show called Llama Boy The Super Hero that aired on a channel dedicated to the animal.
+Since his obsession with llamas began, he has gone to great lengths to express his love and care for them, going as far as to join a fan club called The Llama Love Society, which he likely created himself.

 It is worth noting, Carl is afraid of lima beans, germs, and scary stories.
-He is also known to have asthma and uses an inhaler, and he is very stressed about his multitude of allergies and is terrified of getting any sort of illness, similar to his parents.
+He is also known to have asthma and uses an inhaler, and he is very stressed about his multitude of allergies and is extremely terrified of getting any sort of illness, similar to his parents.
 Also, when he is tired, his mom makes him warm milk, rubs his tummy, and sings "nani nani nani", which he blurts out in an episode.

 A recurring gag throughout the series is Carl singing melodramatic ballads about mundane tasks, such as "Folding and Hanging", "Bending and Stretching" or the self-referential "Sitting and Singing".